-The critical yield calculation is an attempt to show the investment returns required from a drawdown pension arrangement to match the income that could be provided by a traditional annuity.
-The critical yield takes into account mortality drag and the additional costs involved in a drawdown pension plan.
-Crucially, it assumes that throughout the period of withdrawal the underlying annuity interest rate and mortality basis will not change.
+The critical yield calculation is an attempt to show the investment returns required from a drawdown arrangement to match the income that could be provided by a traditional annuity.
+The critical yield takes into account mortality drag and the additional costs involved with a drawdown pension and, crucially, assumes that throughout the period of withdrawal the underlying annuity interest rate and mortality basis will not change.